Most of us will face challenges in life.

 Out of fear of change or out of fear to look like victims, they pretend they are OK with whatever is happening.

 - The “friend” making fun of you.
 He always cracks jokes about you and all the group laughs.
 And you laugh along.

 Except, you really didn’t feel like laughing at all.

-The boss disrespects you in front of colleagues.
-But instead of standing up to a bad boss, you prefer complaining with your colleagues.
+- The boss disrespects you in front of colleagues.
+But instead of standing up to your boss, you prefer complaining to your colleagues.